 Until now, if Hirsh is successful.
 For the past six months Hirsh has been working to gain approval for a Navy plate for Virginia drivers.
 He has worked with the Department of Motor Vehicles, the Navy Trademark Office, and his state legislative sponsor (Del.
 S. Chris Jones of the 76th District) to advance his efforts.
 Several steps remain for the license plate to be created.

 Military plates require a minimum of 450 paid preorders before the General Assembly will agree to authorize them.
 As soon as the minimum 450 is reached, the legislative process can begin.
 When that number is reached, Del.
-Jones will be able to introduce the bill to the next General Assembly Session, which meets in January 2018.
-If fewer than 450 orders are received in time for the 2018 session, then the process will be delayed until the 2019 session.
+Jones will be able to introduce the bill to the next General Assembly Session, which meets in January.
+If fewer than 450 orders are received in time for the January session, then the process will be delayed until the following year’s session.
 The cost of the plate is $25 annually, or $35 if personalized.
 This is a DMV revenue sharing plate, so Navy-Marine Corps Relief Society will receive $15 of the annual fee (after the initial 1,000 plate sales).

 If the bill passes, the governor will sign the bill in March, and it will become law in July.
-The plate could be on cars and motorcycles driving down Virginia roads by the end of 2018.
+The plate could be on cars and motorcycles driving down Virginia roads by Fall of the year in which it is approved.

 For Hirsh, supporting NMCRS with the plate was equally as important as displaying his Navy pride when he drives.
 “I’ve worked with NMCRS my entire career and I’ve seen them do a lot of very good things for people who honestly needed it,” he said.
 “The Society ensures that I have my Sailors’ full focus to do their work in the hospital or pharmacy.
 They’re not sweating because their car needs repair or they don’t have the money to attend a family member’s funeral.
 It’s just logical to take care of your Sailors and their families and NMCRS does that well.
 After the initial 1,000 plates are sold, $15 of every purchase will be a donation to the Navy-Marine Corps Relief Society.
 Buying a Navy plate enables you to show your Navy spirit and help your Shipmates.”